watercolor-games/thelma/README.md

  - Tag recognition: input text is parsed into a series of tags, in order of where they appear in the input string.
+ - Pattern recognition: When the input tags are retrieved, a Levenshtein Distance algorithm is applied to find the closest valid tag pattern understood by the AI.
+If the closest distance is above the length of the input tag list, the AI won't understand you.

 ### To-do